-The SMOK RPM40 pod system may have many screaming, not another pod mod!
+The SMOK RPM40 may have many screaming, not another pod system!

-Usually featuring the option of both a Direct-To-Lung, and Mouth-To Lung vape, along with replaceable coils and a refillable tank – a pod system seems to be the perfect starter kit.
+Usually featuring the option of both a Direct-To-Lung (DTL), and Mouth-To Lung (MTL) vape, along with replaceable coils and a refillable tank – a pod system seems to be the perfect starter kit.

 Especially considering they are generally simple to use and conveniently small, its clear to see why they are on the rise.

-What Can We Expect From The RPM40 by Smok?
+What Can We Expect From The SMOK RPM40?

 A kit that comes with 2 different refillable pods which can house the push fit RPM coils in one pod or their Nord coils in the other.